-- Ask them for advice on how to do something online and use this as a conversation starter. - Make sure they know they can come to you if they're upset by something they've seen online and remember to listen and not overreact. - Be sensitive and praise them when they share their online experiences with you. - Make sure they know how to block abusive comments and report content that worries them. - If your child comes to you with an issue, stay calm and listen without judging them. - Tackle peer pressure by explaining that if they are talked into bullying someone online or sending inappropriate images it may get reported to their school or even the police. - Teach them to treat others as they'd like to be treated online and set a good example with your own internet use.
+- Ask them for advice on how to do something online and use this as a conversation starter. - Make sure they know they can come to you if they're upset by something they've seen online and remember to listen and not overreact. - Make sure they know how to block abusive comments and report content that worries them. - Remind them that if they are involved in bullying someone online or sending inappropriate images it may get reported to their school or even the police. - Teach them to treat others as they'd like to be treated online and set a good example with your own internet use.